-19.4 - Both qualifying sessions will take place on a closed server meaning that joining the server during qualifying will not be allowed by rFactor 2.
+19.4 - To prevent disrupting a driver's timed lap, both qualifying sessions will take place on a closed server meaning that joining the server during qualifying will not be allowed by rFactor 2.

-19.5 - Drivers that leave the server during any qualifying session will have their lap times erased and be moved to the back of the grid in the order in which they arrive during the warm-up session.
+19.5 - Drivers that leave the server after the starting grid has been set during the warm-up session will be moved to the back of the grid with their position determined by the order in which they rejoin the server.

-20.1 - Each car will be deemed to be in parc fermé from the time at which it sets a lap time during qualifying until the start of the race.
+20.1 - Each car will be deemed to be in parc fermé from the time at which it sets a lap time during qualifying, including the first qualifying session (Q1), until the start of the race.